Rounding it up

 But trying to wade through all that financial jargon about APY, CDIC insurance, and tax-breaks is enough to confuse anyone.
 So, it’s understandable if you’re not sure which account is best for your financial goals.

-To get you started, here’s everything you need to know about TFSAs and RRSPs, plus some top tips for making the most of all that money you’ve saved using your KOHO reloadable prepaid Visa account.
+To get you started, here’s everything you need to know about TFSAs and RRSPs, plus some top tips for making the most of all that money you’ve saved using your KOHO reloadable prepaid Mastercard account.

 "Canadians have a few great options when it comes to saving your income, whether it’s for a down payment on a house or an extended holiday abroad."